Quramy/tsuquyomi/README.md

 ```

 ### Use TypeScript installed locally
-By the default, Tsuquyomi searches locally installed TypeScript.
+By the default, Tsuquyomi searches locally installed TypeScript(from `node_modules` or jspm_packages).
 If not hit, Tsuquyomi uses TypeScript installed globally.

 And execute the following command, you can confirm the path of tsserver: